Prometheus-X-association/edge-computing/README.md

 its value-added services are implemented as standalone software containers, operated in a dedicated Kubernetes namespace, and several PTX-tailored extensions of the Kubernetes framework itself.

-The main components of the BB-02's functionality cover the followings:
+The main elements of the BB-02's functionality cover the following:

 - Provide a generic runtime environment for data-processing functions.
 - Provide the ability to deploy pre-built containers with privacy-preserving options.
 - Provide the capability of managing and orchestrating by privacy-zone labels.
 - Use the PTX Connector to interact with PTX core elements.
-- Implement and control the process of obtaining data for data consumer functions/software.
+- Implement and control the process of getting data for data consumer functions/software.
 - Implement a separate REST-API interface for the integration with PTX dataspace.

 See the detailed Kubernetes-based architecture and their component binding to the main